 More than HBO or BBC America, PBS (or more specifically, its affiliates) have done more to bring English television in its original form to American audiences.
 Beginning with WGBH’s airing of The Forsyte Saga in 1967, PBS affiliates began purchasing British shows and rebroadcasting them in the US.
-The US’s longest-running weekly prime time drama series, Masterpiece Theatre, debuted on PBS in 1971 and its episodes are all BBC, Channel 4, and ITV productions.
+The US’s longest-running weekly prime-time drama series, Masterpiece Theatre, debuted on PBS in 1971 and its episodes are all BBC, Channel 4, and ITV productions.
 In 1980 it spawned another, similar series, Mystery!

 In 1974, KERA in Dallas was the first American station to broadcast Monty Python’s Flying Circus and many PBS affiliates soon followed suit.
-In 1977, Fawlty Towers became the UK’s best selling overseas program.
+In 1977, Fawlty Towers became the UK’s best-selling overseas program.
 Doctor Who was also discovered by America in the late 1970s, although episodes of the originally serialized show were typically shown over the course of several hours.

 Mike Frisbie introducing a Doctor Who series for IPTV

-Other American television networks apparently doubt that their advertisers would go for English rebroadcasts and they’re remade and inflated from a dozen episode to hundreds.
+Other American television networks apparently doubt that their advertisers would go for English rebroadcasts and they’re remade and inflated from a dozen episodes to hundreds.
 American series including All in the Family, American Idol, Big Brother, Cash Cab, Cracker, Coupling, Dancing With the Stars, Dear John, Hell’s Kitchen, House of Cards, Kitchen Nightmares, Men Behaving Badly, The Office, Prime Suspect, Queer as Folk, Sanford & Sons, Spaced, Three’s Company, X Factor, Who Wants to Be a Millionaire?, Weakest Link, and many others were all adapted from English series.

-BBC series Stephen Fry in America and Top Gear have filmed in the US and The Equalizer starred Croydon-born Edward Woodward as a classy vigilante but was filmed in New York — as is John Oliver‘s Last Week Tonight.
+The BBC series Stephen Fry in America and Top Gear have filmed in the US and The Equalizer starred Croydon-born Edward Woodward as a classy vigilante but was filmed in New York — as is John Oliver‘s Last Week Tonight.
 More often than not, British actors appear playing Americans: Alex O’Loughlin (Hawaii Five-0), Andrew Lincoln (The Walking Dead), Idris Elba (The Wire), Mischa Barton (The OC), and Hugh Laurie (House) all feature English playing Americans.

 ENGLISH ARCHITECTURE & ENGLISH-AMERICAN ARCHITECTS (INCLUDING LANDSCAPE)

 As the first industrialized country in the world, the UK has long pioneered both urban and suburban development and architecture.
-In the 19th century some English factory owners built residences for their workers which inspired public housing and at the same time, the middle classes relocated to the outskirts.
+In the 19th century, some English factory owners built residences for their workers which inspired public housing and at the same time, the middle classes relocated to the outskirts.
 The

 Old Nichol, built in London in the 1880s, is often considered the first public housing project.
 Recently Mayor Eric Garcetti announced the Homes For Heroes Initiative For Homeless Vets, which borrows a phrase from the UK’s patriotic attempts to provide homes for those in need of assistance.
-In Los Angeles, the last public housing projects were built in 1955 because Republicans successfully convinced voters that housing war veterans and the poor was unpardonably un-American.
+In Los Angeles, the last public housing projects were built in 1955 because Republicans successfully convinced voters that providing housing war veterans and the poor was unpardonably un-American.

 Kitschy English architectural aspirations are evident in both houses and housing developments such as Janes Village in Altadena, Lawrence and Martha Joseph Residence and Apartments in Palms, the Spadena House in Beverly Hills, and the Snow White Cottages in Los Feliz.
 Also, shout out to Toad Hall in Mr. Toad’s Wild Ride, which since part of Disneyland isn’t actually a residence but the design of which was reputedly inspired by either Fawley Court, Hardwick House, or Mapledurham House — all country houses in the Thames Valley.

 Many communities in Los Angeles and Orange County have strangely English names.
 There’s Canterbury Knolls, Chesterfield Square, Hyde Park, Ivanhoe, Oxford Square, Sherwood Forest, Westminster, and Windsor Square, to name a few.
-Sometimes the English affectation barely extends beyond a community’s name, perhaps to Victorian looking lamp posts and maybe a mock Tudor strip mall.
+Sometimes the English affectation barely extends beyond a community’s name, perhaps to Victorian=looking lamp posts and maybe a mock Tudor strip mall.